GoraNetwork/gora-dao-smartcontracts/README.md

 This repository is a work in progress and contains Algorand TEAL smart contracts of GoraDAO, plus interactive CLI to test and operate it!

-GoraDAO provides dynamic generation of Staking, Proposals and Vesting (optional for future development phase ) contracts via C2C calls and offers unique DAO features:
+GoraDAO provides dynamic generation of Staking, NFT-Staking, Proposals and Vesting (optional for future development phase ) contracts via C2C calls and offers unique DAO features:

 - Self-contained, decentralized, and permission-less lifecycle
 - Interactive CLI
+- Web interface provided by GoraNetwork as well
 - 100% Sybil resistant
 - 100% double-vote resistant (as per identity level on Algorand blockchain)
 - Configurable Subscription to DAO and Participation to Proposals
 - Configurable Voting
 - Configurable Algo and BYOT for staking and fees
+- Configurable NFT-Staking
-- full separation of concerns on staking and fees on both proposals and voting aspects to maintain 100% decentralization and permissionless system
+- Full separation of concerns on staking and fees limits for proposals and voting to maintain 100% decentralization and permissionless system.
+- Update and Delete can be disabled on Proposals, Staking and Vesting contracts (After development and community feedback)
 - Configurable Vesting (future phase)
-- Configurable Staking (Direct and delegated staking contract under one DAO)
+- Configurable Staking (Direct and delegated staking V3 contracts under one DAO)

-A note on DAO business processes:
+A note on DAO processes:

 - GoraDAO Proposal Proposers processes
   - Meet requirements (Minimum subscription fees in Algo and/or DAO Token)